Performance

 Composition

-Katherine Balch, Martin Bresnick, Aaron Jay Kernis, David Lang, Christopher Theofanidis, and guests
+Katherine Balch, Martin Bresnick, Aaron Jay Kernis, David Lang, and Christopher Theofanidis (area coordinator)

 Additional Instructional Resources